6d7a/quito/README.md

 try {
   await MqttClient.publishAsync(
     'first/topic',
-    'This is a test message',
+    Buffer.from('This is a test message!'),
     0, // Quality of service
     false // whether the message should be retained
   );